-Whatever the reason, if you’re serious about giving your guitar a precision setup, there are some basic tools you’ll need.
-There are also some specialized (and really cool) tools you can add to your arsenal as you gain experience.
+Whatever the reason, if you’re serious about giving your guitar a proper setup, there are some basic guitar setup tools you’ll need in order to do it right.
+There are also a few specialized (and really cool) tools you can add to your arsenal as you gain experience.

 Guitar Setups: The Essential Tools

-These tools represent the minimum core toolset I would recommend if you told me you’re on a budget, but serious about doing basic setups on your own guitar(s).
-They’re not highly specialized, and the good news is that you may already have many of these.
+These guitar setup tools represent the minimum core toolset I would recommend if you’re on a budget but serious about doing basic setups on your own guitar.
+You’ll be glad to know they’re inexpensive, not highly specialized, and you may even have many of these already.

 Guitar Setups: Intermediate Tools